-For good service and atmosphere, Bolan Thai's charming interior makes for an ideal low-key night out.
+For good service and atmosphere, Bolan Thai Cuisine's charming restaurant makes for an ideal low-key night out.
 Curry is served alongside adorable star-shaped mounds of rice and appetizers like crispy deep-fried snow shrimp.

-Ultra-casual Thai Home does quick and cheap Thai eats and daily specials.
-It's probably most popular to order here via JustEats, but Roncy residents often head here for convenience and efficiency.
+Ultra-casual Thai Home does quick and cheap Thai eats along with daily specials.

 Real Thai food lovers should familiarize themselves with Jatujak, a staple eatery in Scarborough that many will vouch for as the best purveyor of pad thai in the city.
 Their location on Kingston Road is mostly takeout, but this Vic Park spot is worth travelling for.

-Conceived by the same guy that opened Khao San Road back when it was on King West, Nana's concept feels considerably younger and fun.
+Conceived by the same guy that opened Khao San Road, Nana's concept feels considerably younger and fun.
 Giving us the essence of Bangkok's Entertainment District, you'll find plenty of dishes worth trying here.

 The lovely subterraneous space that is Sabai Sabai boasts a refined menu of Northern Thai and Laotian favourites.
 Pair it with a bottle of Beerlao, a sweet jasmine rice beer, to offset the spice.

 Bangkok Garden has been a fixture on Elm Street for more than 25 years.
 On the menu find your standard noodles and curries along with some fusion dishes like burgers.